ManuelGil/pet-vitality-app/README.md

 ## Credits

-PetVitality is a project developed and maintained by [team name or community].
+PetVitality is a project developed and maintained by [Manuel Gil](https://github.com/ManuelGil).

 ## License